dprojects/getDimensions/Docs/README.md

 	![arrays009](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/arrays009.png)

-## Single Mirror - Pad
+## PartDesign :: Mirrored :: Pad

-To start with `Single Mirror` transformation of `Pad` furniture part, You have to create the furniture part for transformation first.
+To start with `PartDesign :: Mirrored :: Pad` transformation, You have to create the furniture part for transformation first.
 In this case this will be `Pad` furniture part.
 If You already have the `Pad` created, just follow steps:

-* Click the `Pad` furniture part and create `Single Mirror` as it is demonstrated below:
+* Click the `Pad` furniture part and create `PartDesign :: Mirrored :: Pad` as it is demonstrated below:

 	![padsSM001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/padsSM001.png)